MikeyQiu/DELFT-Extend/BLP/README.md

 }
 ```

-In this work, we adopt BLP classfiers to understand the intention of question and summerize the semantic of entities' description.
+In this work, we adopt BLP based classifiers to understand the intention of question and summerize the semantic of entities' description.
 - Two fine-tuned BERT encoder are trained for each of specific task.
 - Using fine-tuned BERT model's output as feature, logistic regression models to fit in the generated embedding for classification.

 ## Usage

-Please follow the instructions to reproduce the experiments output, or to train a classification model with your own data.
+Please follow the instructions to reproduce the experiments, or to train a classification model with your own data.

 ### 1. Install the requirements